aiven/devportal/docs/products/clickhouse/concepts/strings.rst

 String data type in Aiven for ClickHouse®
 =========================================

-Aiven for Clickhouse® uses ClickHouse® databases, which can store diverse types of data, such as decimals, boolean data type, or arrays.
+Aiven for ClickHouse® uses ClickHouse® databases, which can store diverse types of data, such as decimals, boolean data type, or arrays.
 This article focuses on strings and its usage in ClickHouse.
 Discover key functions and data type conversions required for working efficiently with strings in ClickHouse.

 About strings in ClickHouse
 ---------------------------